 The Lord’s Prayer

-Our Father which art in heaven, Hallowed be thy name.
+Our Father who is in heaven,

 Give us this day our daily bread.

-And forgive us our debts, as we forgive our debtors.
+And forgive us our debts, as we also have forgiven our debtors.

 “All Christian prayer is based on the Lord's Prayer, but its spirit is also guided by that of His prayer in Gethsemane and of the prayer recorded in John 17.
 The Lord's Prayer is the comprehensive type of the simplest and most universal prayer.”